mbmcmullen27/foobar/README.md

 # Google Foobar Challenge

-This is all the code I wrote for the (top secret 😮) Google Foobar recruitment challenge, in a pile, no sensible structure lives here.
+This is most of the code I wrote (not pictured: the first level, and the first task in the second level) for the (top secret 😮) Google Foobar recruitment challenge, in a pile, no sensible structure lives here.
 Each challenge level got a directory and each task in the level got a subdirectory, after that its a

 ## What?